ashleydavis/personal-web-page/index.md

 In January 2020 I spoke at the Microservices Conference in Ankara, Turkey.

-I'm a regular speaker at the Brisbane JavaScript meetup, occasionaly speak for other meetups and have spoken as a mentor at Coder Academy.
+I'm a regular speaker at the Brisbane JavaScript meetup, occasionally speak for other meetups and have spoken as a mentor at Coder Academy.

 # Bio